HanOostdijk/HOQCenc/README.md

     than once, it is encrypted the same each time
 -   a : When a 16-character block occurs more than once, it is encrypted the same each time.
+-   h : This handles 4 consecutive characters

 So it is advised to combine several options as e.g. done in the example below